|

-This is the second in a new series of 1-hour DIYs: ideas for quick and simple home DIY projects.
+This is the second in a new series of DIY quick wins: ideas for quick and simple home DIY projects.
 Yesterday, we looked at ways to revamp your kitchen cabinets in as little as an hour with ideas from installing an in-cupboard pull-out bin, to revamping your under-sink storage with a super-organised and easy-to-fit pull-out storage.

-• Plan everything and leave nothing to chance.
+• Plan everything out before you begin—nothing should be left to chance.

 Now that we’ve established how to work quickly, we need to decide exactly which project to tackle.
 I’ll admit some of these projects will take a bit longer than an hour unless you have a tiny space or room.
 Don’t shout at me!
 I thought it would be more useful to include a wider variety of home DIY project inspo and be a bit cheeky with the timeframe than stick strictly to the 1-hour deadline!